brymck/finansu/index.md

   * `start_date` is the date from which to start retrieving history.
 Defaults to the most recent close.
   * `end_date` is the date at which to stop retrieving history.
 Defaults to one year ago.
   * `period` is a text flag representing whether you want daily (`"d"`), weekly (`"w"`), monthly (`"m"`) or yearly (`"y"`) quotes.
 Monthly and yearly quotes are available only through Yahoo!.
 Defaults to daily.
 Defaults to `"d"`.
   * `names` is a list of which values to return.
 Accepts any combination of `"dohlcva"` (date, open, high, low, close, volume, adj price).
 Adj price is available only through Yahoo!.
-Use [#QuoteHistoryParams =QuoteHistoryParams()] for help if necessary.
+Use [=QuoteHistoryParams()](#QuoteHistoryParams) for help if necessary.
 Defaults to all.
   * `show_headers` is whether to display the headers for each column.
 Defaults to `false`.
   * `date_order` is whether to sort dates in ascending chronological order.
 Defaults to `false`.

 `QuoteHistoryParams`
 --------------------

-Builds a text string for use in [#QuoteHistory =QuoteHistory()] designating which values you would like returned.
+Builds a text string for use in [=QuoteHistory()](#QuoteHistory) designating which values you would like returned.

 ```
 =QuoteHistoryParams(date, open, high, low, close, volume, adj_close)